 Q, I see, is that so (wry smile).

-A, what I believe without doubt is that a clear idea and daily effort will lead to success.
+A, what I firmly believe is that it is the accumulation of clear ideas and daily efforts that leads to success.
 I do not guarantee results.
 For me, success is not about what I am doing now, but what I leave behind.
-Niigata achieved victory in the J2 League this season and secured promotion to the J1 League.
-President Yukio Nakano, Director of Strengthening Ability Norito Terakawa, and Coach Rikizo Matsuhashi achieved success.
-They brought continuity to the team after I left.
-Thanks to their continued efforts, I have become more convinced that the right ideas and consistent effort lead to success.
-I want to accomplish the same thing in Tokyo.
-Niigata's next goal will be to become a team that can stay in the J1 League for a long time.
-On the other hand, Tokyo aims to consistently be among the top 3-4 teams every year and always be in the race for the championship.
+This season, Niigata achieved victory in the J2 League and secured their return to the J1 League.
+President Yukio Nakano, Director of Strengthening Yoshito Terakawa, and Coach Rikizo MATSUHASHI have achieved success.
+After I left, it was they who brought continuity to the team.
+Thanks to their continued efforts, my conviction that the right ideas and sustained efforts lead to success has strengthened.
+I want to achieve the same thing in Tokyo.
+Niigata's next goal will be to become a team that stays in the J1 League for a long time.
+On the other hand, Tokyo aims to consistently rank among the top 3-4 teams every year and reach a level where they are always in contention for the championship.
 I am currently challenging myself to build that foundation.
-It is not enough to just work hard on the field.
-We must acquire high-quality players every year and gradually expand the scale of management.
+It requires more than just efforts on the ground.
+We must acquire high-quality players year after year and gradually increase the scale of our management.
 We also need to gradually increase the number of fans and supporters filling the stadium.
-It is important for everyone to cooperate and make efforts in the same direction.
+It is important for everyone to cooperate and make efforts to move in the same direction.

 Q, this weekend will finally be the last game of the season in the Tama River Clasico against Kawasaki.
 Since we also played against Kawasaki in the opening match, it will be a game where we can confirm the growth of this season.